demisto/content/Packs/McAfee-TIE/Integrations/McAfeeTIEV2/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### file
 ***
 Retrieves the reputations for the specified hashes.
 Can be "MD5", "SHA1", or "SHA256".
+**Note**: The outputed dates are with respect to the UTC timezone.

 #### Base Command